roblenvic/Bonanza-Turbo/README.md

 # Bonanza-Turbo
-Turbo Engine, Lighting mods and Custom Flight Model This package is a Turbo version of the Bonanza G36 for Flight Simulator 2020 - Version 1.
+Turbo Engine, Lighting mods and Custom Flight Model for the Bonanza G36 for Flight Simulator 2020
+Version 1.

 It is a comprehensive redesign of the flight model, engine and lighting and has six new liveries.